 Chinese electric carmaker NIO is often referred to as the "Tesla of China".
 The company is building stylish fully-electric vehicles filled with high-tech features.
-On Saturday, NIO showed off its new ES6, the company's latest, long-range electric SUV at a special event called "NIO Day 2018".
+On Saturday, NIO showed off its latest, long-range electric SUV the ES6 at a special event called "NIO Day 2018".
 The event was held at the Shanghai Oriental Sports Center and included a performance by singer Bruno Mars.

 According to NIO, NIO Day is billed as a annual celebration for NIO and its friends.
 The event was held under the theme of "Together & Better," highlighting the event as a "fun gathering for NIO users to grow together".
 About 10,000 NIO users and friends attended the event, and many others participated at 53 locations globally.

 "We are committed to redefining the user experience and creating a community centered around our users, enjoying life and growing together.
-The ES6 launch and the NIO Day have set another NIO community milestone," said NIO Founder, Chairman and CEO, William Li.
+The ES6 launch and the NIO Day have set another NIO community milestone," said NIO Founder, Chairman and CEO, William Li at the event.

 Founded in 2014, NIO is a pioneer in China's premium electric vehicle market.
 The company began deliveries of its first electric passenger vehicle in June 2018.
-NIO's first car was the EP9 electric supercar, the world's fastest electric car.
+NIO's first car was the EP9 electric supercar, which earned the title of the world's fastest electric car.